 By Nancy Todd

 l.
-Take a hike on the 11 bridges of Girona to see the city with it’s old houses packed along the river front.
+Take a hike on the 11 bridges of Girona to see the city with its old houses packed along the river front.
 Crisscross each bridge for a different perspective.
-Most are pedestrian bridges with excellent photo ops.
-The nagingly disturbing part is how shallow the river is in places which is a direct result of misuse of water in Spain.
+Most are pedestrian bridges with excellent photo opts.
+The naggingly disturbing part is how shallow the river is in places which is a direct result of misuse of water in Spain.

 2. Be in awe in the Cathedral of Santa Maria.
-Gold plated sculptures, illuminated manuscripts, and The Creation Tapestry.
+Gold-plated sculptures, illuminated manuscripts, and The Creation Tapestry.
 Climbing the 86 steps will work off the calories from the delicious Spanish bread you have snarfed down.
-Steps especially beautiful during The Flower Festival.
+Steps especially beautiful during The Flower Festival in May.
 The nave is the broadest nave in the world, an awesome building feat.
 Originally the site of a mosque built by the Moors who brought libraries, a democratic government, water systems, etc. to Spain.
 The Catholic church has never been shy about knocking down a religious building that doesn’t belong to them to do a take over.

-3. Explore weird stuff in The City Museum of History.
+3. Explore weird stuff in The City History Museum.
 I am a museum geek and love the odd.
-Visit the coal cellar, a cistern used to collect rainwater for the monastery, and a room with huge industrial gears.
-(I guess the city fathers didn’t know where else to put these).
+Visit the coal cellar, a cistern used to collect rainwater for the monastery, and a room with huge industrial gears (I guess the city fathers didn’t know where else to put these).
 A strange part of the museum is an indoor cemetery where dead friars were propped into a sitting position until their bodies dried out.
 This was probably a cult.
 Oh, no, the Catholic church, a cult?
 Dead dudes were then dressed in robes, wedged into place and used for fraternal devotion.
 Not exactly how I want to spend my Sunday morning.

 5. Wonder at how the hell these medieval structures were built when you look at Sant Pere de Galligants, a cloister which is a fat, outstanding example of Catalan Romanesque architecture.

 6. Walk the wall.
-Great views of the city and countryside, and photo ops for roof lines merging into odd angles.
-Red tile roofs included.
+Great views of the city and countryside, and photo opts for roof lines merging into odd angles.
+Red-tile roofs included.
 My fav.
 Depending on the time of year, flowers sprout out along the seams of the tiles.
 The old walls were used as protection.
 I imagine medieval armies charging across the meadows.